cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     - `UnbondingPeriod` is retrieved from the provider Staking module;
     - a client state is created;
     - a consensus state is created;
-    - a client of the consumer chain is created and the client ID is added to `consumerClient`.
+    - a client of the consumer chain is created and the client ID is added to `chainToClient`.
   - Otherwise, the client is stored in `pendingClient` as a pending client.
 - Error condition:
   - None.